 - 3-wheeled: Three-wheeled trailers are one of the most common kinds.
 They usually have two wheels on the rear and one on the front.
 They are lightweight and can be used for strolling and jogging as well.
 Strolling wheels usually swivel, whereas jogging wheels are stationary and at least 10″ in diameter.

-- Joggers: This type of bike trailers is versatile as it can be used for jogging when you’re not going for a ride.
-Jogger bike trailers come with a jogging wheel attachment that makes it easy to move fast while pushing the trailer.
+- Joggers: This type is versatile as it can be used for jogging when you’re not going for a ride.
+Jogger trailers come with a jogging wheel attachment that makes it easy to move fast while pushing the trailer.
 The third wheel is usually made from metal and has pneumatic tires for more comfort.

 Single vs Double